ssvadlamani/weatherApp/README.md

-# WeatherApp CI/CD pipeline using Java Spring
+# WeatherApp with CI/CD pipeline

 Weather application with CI/CD